byui-cse/cse212-csharp/docs/lesson09/prepare.md

 ### Inserting into a BST

-Inserting into a BST is a recursive operations:
+Inserting into a BST is a recursive operation:

 * Smaller problem: Insert a value into either the left subtree or the right subtree based on the value.
 * Base case: If there is space to add the node (the subtree is empty), then the correct place has been found and the item can be inserted.